Joint Commission Survey Readiness Checklist: An Operator’s Field Guide

 How does the SAFER Matrix change how findings are scored and remediated?

-Every RFI is plotted on likelihood of harm by scope (low/moderate/high by limited/pattern/widespread), and that placement drives the CAP.
+Every RFI is plotted on likelihood of harm by scope (low/moderate/high by limited/pattern/widespread), and that placement drives the CAPA.
 Higher-risk placements require additional information within the ESC related to leadership involvement and a preventive analysis of underlying causes.
-Lower-risk placements need less detail, but every finding still goes in the ESC within 60 days.
+Lower-risk placements need less detail, but every RFI must still be addressed in an ESC submitted within 60 days after the survey.

 What is the difference between a tracer and a mock survey, and do we need both?